arashkhavari/dotfiles/README.md

-# Fardjad's dotfiles
+# Arash's dotfiles

 ## Synopsis

-Inspired by [carlos' dotfiles][1], this repository contains my no-frills dotfiles for macOS and Linux.
+Inspired by [Fardjad' dotfiles][1], this repository contains my no-frills dotfiles for macOS and Linux.

 It comes with an automated installer script and leverages homebrew to install